 This was a very hot topic, and a lot of lobbying money was spent to get it passed.
 The question is: would anybody have cared if most patents went uncontested?
 Of course not.
 The only reason why this becomes a hot button issue is that these types of collisions happen all the time.
 We are living in a fast moving age, surrounded by ideas whose time has come.
 Granting multi-year exclusivity to one person or organization because they were a day or two faster to file the patent application than somebody else with the exact same idea is not in the best interests of society.

-And more than that, its just not fair.
+And more than that, it’s just not fair.

 No comments: